 10. Shakespeare & Co.

-The historic bookstore on the Left Bank finally opened a café this year and as expected, it’s a major hit with both locals and tourists.
+The historic bookstore on the Left Bank finally opened a café, it’s a major hit with both locals and tourists.
 Fulfilling the dream of the owner, who since the 1960’s negotiated an opening of a café next to his famous bookstore, the café is a long awaited arrival to this Parisian neighborhood.
 The menu is healthy – vegan protein shakes and gluten free pastries catered by the well-known Bob’s Cakeshop.
 Snag a cozy seat inside or settle for the picnic tables outside if there’s no empty seating, but make sure you order an espresso or a ‘chocolat chaud’ if you dare brave the chilly air.

 Address : 37 Rue de la Bûcherie, 75005.